Radiation

 Ionizing radiation in certain conditions can damage living organisms, causing cancer or genetic damage.[4]

 Non-ionizing radiation in certain conditions also can cause damage to living organisms, such as burns.
-In 2011, the International Agency for Research on Cancer (IARC) of the World Health Organization (WHO) released a statement adding radio frequency electromagnetic fields (including microwave and millimeter waves) to their list of things which are possibly carcinogenic to humans.[20]
+In 2011, the International Agency for Research on Cancer (IARC) of the World Health Organization (WHO) released a statement adding radio frequency electromagnetic fields (including microwave and millimetre waves) to their list of things which are possibly carcinogenic to humans.[20]

-RWTH Aachen University's EMF-Portal web site presents one of the biggest database about the effects of Electromagnetic radiation.
+RWTH Aachen University's EMF-Portal web site presents one of the biggest database about the effects of electromagnetic radiation.
 As of 12 July 2019 it has 28,547 publications and 6,369 summaries of individual scientific studies on the effects of electromagnetic fields.[21]

-See also edit
+See also

-Notes and references edit
+Notes and references

 1. ^ Weisstein, Eric W. "Radiation".
 Eric Weisstein's World of Physics.
 Wolfram Research.
 Retrieved 11 January 2014.